On Radio

 Many anchors exist that are placed into a drilled hole and the fastener forces the anchor against the walls of the hole.
 These generally give even greater strength.
 It is even possible to place special concrete epoxy into a drilled hole and then simply seat in any machine screw fastening device.

-Keywords: Concrete, Fasteners, Tools
+Keywords: Fasteners, Concrete, Tools

 Article 363